c3g/GenPipes_Docs/docs/source/get-started/concepts/readset_file.rst

 Creating a Readset File
 =======================

-If you have access to Abacus, we provide a script ``$MUGQIC_PIPELINES_HOME/utils/nanuq2mugqic_pipelines.py`` that can access your Nanuq data, creates symlinks to the data on Abacus and creates the Readset file for you.
+If you have access to Abacus, we provide a script ``nanuq2mugqic_pipelines.py`` that can access your Nanuq data, creates symlinks to the data on Abacus and creates the Readset file for you.

-If your data is on nanuq but you do not have access to Abacus, there is a helper script ``$MUGQIC_PIPELINES_HOME/utils/csvToreadset.R`` that takes a csv file downloadable from nanuq and creates the Readset file.
+If your data is on nanuq but you do not have access to Abacus, there is a helper script ``csvToreadset.R`` that takes a csv file downloadable from nanuq and creates the Readset file.
 However, you will have to download the data from Nanuq yourself.

 If your data is not on nanuq, you will have to manually create the Readset file.
 You can use a template and enter your samples manually.
 Remember that it is a tab separated file.
-There is a helper ``$MUGQIC_PIPELINES_HOME/utils/mugqicValidator.py`` script that can validate the integrity of your readset file.
+There is a helper ``mugqicValidator.py`` script that can validate the integrity of your readset file.

 .. note::

      **For abacus users with Nanuq readsets**

-     If your readsets belong to a `Nanuq <http://gqinnovationcenter.com/services/nanuq.aspx>`_ project, use ``$MUGQIC_PIPELINES_HOME/utils/nanuq2mugqic_pipelines.py`` script to automatically create a Readset File and symlinks to your readsets on abacus.
+     If your readsets belong to a `Nanuq <http://gqinnovationcenter.com/services/nanuq.aspx>`_ project, use ``nanuq2mugqic_pipelines.py`` script to automatically create a Readset File and symlinks to your readsets on abacus.

 ..
 Add a note from Francois via Paul S regarding Sample definition